TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FlagFiles/Index.rst

         users from logging into the backend, often used during maintenance or for security reasons.

-        If the file contains an URI users will be forwarded to that URI when they try to lock into the backend.
+        If the file contains an URI, users will be forwarded to that URI when they try to lock into the backend.

         **Use Case**: Temporarily restrict backend access to prevent unauthorized